Gothic-Modding-Community/gmc/docs/zengin/scripts/classes/c_musictheme.md

 ```

 ## Name features
 The musical themes of the game are played depending on the game situation.
-By default, the theme with the ending is played `_STD` (standard).
-In case of a threat, the theme will be played with the ending `_THR` (threat).
-Theme plays during combat `_FGT` (fight).
+By default, the theme with the `_STD` (standard) suffix is played.
+In case of a threat, the `_THR` (threat) theme will be played.
+During the combat the `_FGT` (fight) theme plays.

 ```dae
 instance WOO_DAY_STD(C_MUSICTHEME_STANDARD)